-However, at one point this scheme collapses because the company faces a liquidity crisis that makes them unable to deliver their promises to all of its investors, and this is what exactly happened to Ezubao.
-Because of the non-transparent delivery of lending, investors did not really know to whom their money were being lent while they did not receive the promised benefits.
-Ezubao suddenly stopped his business scheme, and this creation suspicion among its investors, who later reported the company to the authorities.
+However, at one point this scheme collapses because the company faces a liquidity crisis that makes them unable to deliver its promises to all of its investors, and this is what exactly happened to Ezubao.
+Because of the non-transparent delivery of lending, investors did not really know to whom their money was being lent while they did not receive the promised benefits.
+Ezubao suddenly stopped his business scheme, and this created suspicion among its investors, who later reported the company to the authorities.

 When the police arrested Ezubao’s executives, the company had been unable to make the required payment of 38 billion yuan worth of investment to its investors.
 As a response to the case, the Chinese government has started tightening P2P lending regulations.
 Bloomberg (02/01) predicts that there will be 70% of P2P lending companies in China will have been closed by 2019.